-American billionaire set to buy Left Bank chateau in Bordeaux
+American billionaire Stephen Adams is poised to buy his seventh chateau in Bordeaux.

 Adams already owns six chateaux on the Right Bank and now has his sights set on a ‘big one’ in the Left Bank’s Medoc area.